top of page

 Warmly,

-Dr. Logan (and my best girl, Tea)
+Dr. Logan (and my best girls, Tea and Jane)

 Dr Logan and her sweet Tea.